jan-bogaerts/mark/src/markdownCode.md

 ##### edit section
 - the edit-section component contains actions related to the clipboard and the currently selected data.
+- all buttons use an appropriate icon as content, no text.
 - it supports the following actions
   - cut: a button to initiate the cut command of the selection service
     - enabled when the selection service has any data marked as selected.